-The Beijing-based mobile internet company saw its roughly 45 apps banned by Google, and it can no longer offer ad inventory for sale via the search engine.
+The Beijing-based mobile internet company saw its roughly 45 apps banned by Google, and no longer offer ad inventory for sale via Google.

 The tech giant said those apps violated its disruptive ads policy and disallowed interstitial policy.

-As early as December 2018, Google removed Cheetah Mobile's app named CM File Manager after finding "deceptive and malicious behavior."
-Cheetah Mobile removed its two apps of Battery Doctor and CM Locker itself, and said it had kept touch with Google Play to solve any possible issues.
+As early as December 2018, Google removed Cheetah Mobile’s app named CM File Manager after finding it “deceptive and malicious behavior.”
+Additionally, the company removed its two apps of Battery Doctor and CM Locker itself and said it kept in touch with Google Play to solve any possible questions.

 Google announced Thursday that it delisted nearly 600 apps from the Google Play Store, and banned those apps from the ad monetization platforms of Google AdMob and Google Ad Manager.

-Google said those harmful apps impaired or interfered with the usability of device functions and resulted in poor user experiences, according to an announcement.
+Google said those harmful apps impaired or interfered with the usability of device functions and resulted in poor user experiences, according to its announcement.

-Cheetah Mobile has been struggling with top-line growth.
-Revenues in the three months through September was $128.7 million, down 32% year-over-year.
-Cheetah attributed the drop to a decline in utility products and related services, which declined 58% year-over-year to $49.4 million.
+Cheetah Mobile was struggling with its top-line growth.
+Its revenue in the three months through September was $128.7 million, down 32% year-over-year.
+Cheetah attributed the revenue drop to a decline in utility products and related services, which declined 58% year-over-year to $49.4 million.